Senzokuhle/Senzokuhle/README.md

 <hr>

 <h3>🔧 About Me</h3>
 <p>I’m a passionate <strong>Software Developer and RPA Consultant</strong> with 6+ years of experience delivering automation, system integration, and digital transformation across industries.
-I'm particularly fascinated by the potential of AI to further enhance automation and create truly intelligent workflows.
-I specialize in building <strong>scalable, intelligent solutions</strong> with UiPath and Microsoft technologies, integrating everything from legacy systems to AI-powered services.</p>
+I'm particularly fascinated by the potential of AI to enhance automation further and create truly intelligent workflows.
+I specialise in building <strong>scalable, intelligent solutions</strong> with UiPath and Microsoft technologies, integrating everything from legacy systems to AI-powered services.</p>

 <hr>